Verdant and dark, plush and rugged – these arboreal pockets are sure to delight anyone looking to get back to nature.Read more...

-Menai Bay Conservation Area - A view from our expert author
+Menai Bay Conservation Area

 A bottlenose dolphin in Menai Bay © Attila JANDI, Shutterstock

 The Menai Bay Conservation Area has a number of picturesque, uninhabited islands and sandbanks to explore as well as some fascinating marine life.

 At the far end of the island’s southwestern peninsula, on an increasingly rutted coral road 15km from Zanzibar Town, is the peaceful village of Fumba.
 It’s a quiet, scenic place and very few tourists ever come here, which gives it a good deal of its charm.
 Day trips to the marine conservation area of Menai Bay are run by two reputable operators (Safari Blue and Eco+Culture), so even if you can’t stay there it’s still possible to get a taste of this area.